girts521/ip-tracker/README.md

 An ip tracker which shows your ip and location.
-Also you can enter a different ip address is domain name to see its location and information.
+Also you can enter a different ip address or domain name to see its location and information.

 I used https://geo.ipify.org/ api to get the ip data and https://leafletjs.com/ to display a map.